haierkeys/fast-note-sync-service/README.md

 Access the `WebGUI` address `http://{IP:PORT}`

-Click to copy API configuration to get the configuration information, then paste it into the `BetterSync For Obsidian` plugin.
+Click to copy API configuration to get the configuration information, then paste it into the `Fast Note Sync For Obsidian` plugin.

 The first visit requires user registration.
 To disable registration, please change `user.register-is-enable` to `false`.